fragtrane/Payday-2-Mods/Disable Skin Attachments/README.md

 This mod removes weapon attachments from weapon skins and allows legendary weapon skins to be unlocked.
 Key features and options:

-- **No False-Positive Cheater Tags:** Using a weapon mod from a DLC that you don't own is programmed to trigger a cheater tag, and most legendary attachments are also programmed to trigger a cheater tag.
-This normally gets overrided because the game checks that the attachment is included in the skin that you are using.
-When a mod removes the attachments associated with a skin, this can lead to false-positive cheater tags if the check is not updated.
-This issue has been resolved in this mod.
 - **Fix Common/Uncommon Skins:** Fix common and uncommon weapon skins that remove attachments for no reason.
 - **Remove Attachments:** Remove attachments from weapon skins (rare, epic, and non-locked legendary skins).
 - **Rename Legendary Skins:** Allow legendary weapon skins to be renamed.